pppalain/Blender--CNC-Gcode-import---for-blendercam/README.md

 <img src=https://raw.githubusercontent.com/Heinz-Loepmeier/wiki-sources/main/gcode-importer-docs/import.gif>

 ### Compatibility
 Add-On works with Blender 2.8.
-I tested with G-code from non 3d printer source.
+I tested on 2.92 with G-code from f-engrave andd carbide create.
 All G1 and G0 commands with an E-value get drawn as an edge.
 (Travel lines get omitted)